what you should know

 - Use

-git log --pretty=tformat:%h --after 2015-01-05 FILE
+git log --pretty=tformat:%h --after 2015-01-05 FILEfilter by date, and

-only show commit hash.git rev-list --all --after 2013-03 FILE
+only show commit hash.git rev-list --all --after 2013-03 FILEwork as well

 too. - Use

-git show COMMIT-SHA |grep 'KEY-WORDS'
+git show COMMIT-SHA |grep 'KEY-WORDS'to do searching.

 With such two skills, we can write bash command as below:git log --pretty=tformat:%h --after 2013-01 FILE |xargs git show |grep -i KEY-WORDS